zwizwa/uc_tools/doc/seq_lua.md

 Pure Signals and Signal Processors
 ----------------------------------

-The point is that signals and signal processors can be represented as pure functions.
-First we make this point abstractly, then give some Lua code as an example.
+Signals and signal processors can be represented as composition of pure functions.

-The following uses Haskell type notation.
-Note that Lua is untyped, and it is possible to figure out how the composition works by just following the code, but types are really useful to condense the idea.
+The following uses Haskell type notation interspersed with some Lua example code.

 Lower case denote type variables.
 Upper case denote concrete types.
 E.g. `t` could represent a concrete `Float` or `Int` type.
 Function